apache/yunikorn-k8shim/README.md

 make run
 ```
 This will build the code, and run the scheduler with verbose logging.
-It will set the configuration for the scheduler to the provided default configuration `queues.yaml` and uses the current setup for kubernetes.
+It will use default configurations for the scheduler and the local Kubernetes configuration.

 ### Build and run tests
 Unit tests for the shim only can be run via: